emmagarland/eg.skrift.sample/README.md

 - eg.skrift.businesslogic
 - eg.skrift.businesslogic.tests

 Umbraco is only referenced from the web and data projects.
-Business logic should have no knowledge of Umbraco.
+The business logic project should have no knowledge of Umbraco, only getting its dependencies via **Dependency Injection**.

 ### Dependencies ###